 Davington has always held PE and sport in high regard and we are acutely aware of the impact this has across the school with regard to whole school improvement, health and well-being.
-Our achievement of Gold School Games Mark for the fourth year running is testimony to this.
+Our achievement of the Platinum School Games Mark is testimony to this.
 The continued improvement in our end of KSI and KS2 SATs results also reflect the vital impact that PE and school sport play, together with many other devices, in the development of a child's confidence and success.